aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 5. **Select deployment Region**
     * The solution can be deployed in any AWS Region that supports Amazon GameLift FlexMatch.
 For details see the [Amazon GameLift FAQ](https://aws.amazon.com/gamelift/faq/) and look for "In which AWS Regions can I place a FlexMatch matchmaker?"

-# Deployment with Batch Scripts
+# Deployment with Bash Scripts

 1. **Deploy the Pre-Requirements** (`FleetDeployment/deployPreRequirements.sh`)
     * Open file FleetDeployment/deployPreRequirements.sh in your favourite text editor